rtasalem/macbook-config/defra-dev-config-guide.md

 ### Developer Tools
 -> [Reference in DEFRA's original guide](https://github.com/DEFRA/ffc-development-guide/blob/main/guides/developer-laptop-setup/setup-macbook.md#install-developer-tools).
 ##### Instructions
-- Open Terminal and run the following command: `xcode-select --install`.
+- Open `terminal` and run the following command: `xcode-select --install`.
 - A pop-up window will appear stating that the `xcode-select` command requires the command line developer tools, click install and wait for the process to finish.
 - Run the command again to verify installation.
 The output should say something along the lines of `Command line tools are already installed...`.
 ##### Comments